MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 To change the default and only read from the root folder, set the attribute \<polybase.recursive.traversal> to 'false' in the core-site.xml configuration file.
 This file is located under `<SqlBinRoot>\PolyBase\Hadoop\Conf with SqlBinRoot the bin root of SQl Server`.
 For example, `C:\\Program Files\\Microsoft SQL Server\\MSSQL13.XD14\\MSSQL\\Binn`.

 DATA_SOURCE = *external_data_source_name*
 Specifies the name of the external data source that contains the location of the external data.
-This location is an Hadoop File System (HDFS), an Azure storage blob container, or Azure Data Lake Store.
+This location is a Hadoop File System (HDFS), an Azure storage blob container, or Azure Data Lake Store.
 To create an external data source, use [CREATE EXTERNAL DATA SOURCE](../../t-sql/statements/create-external-data-source-transact-sql.md).

 FILE_FORMAT = *external_file_format_name*
 Specifies the name of the external file format object that stores the file type and compression method for the external data.
 To create an external file format, use [CREATE EXTERNAL FILE FORMAT](../../t-sql/statements/create-external-file-format-transact-sql.md).